DSI-CORES/OpenByDesign/CONTRIBUTING.md

 We would LOVE people to give talks about the project or represent Open By Design in other ways!

-If you would like to do that please open an issue and ping @malvikasharan and @KirstieJane so that they can do their best to support you.
+If you would like to do that please open an issue and ping @franklin-feingold so that they can do their best to support you.

 We would appreciate if you could share your slides by adding them to the